 Just like making coffee, one of the things we are consistent about is running.
 We get up five and sometimes six days a week and go for a run.
-A lot of the times since we’re living out of our van, it’s in a new place.
+A lot of the times since we travel out of our van several months out of the year, we run in a new place.
 And we love it!
 Though most of the runs we log are around four miles, we do go longer.
 I’ve run four marathons, numerous half marathons and more 5k’s than I can remember.
-We’re toying with the idea of signing up for a race together.
 Here’s a list of the gear that we love the most: Our Best Women’s Running Gear

 This watch is a workhorse and will help you take measurements on your performance.
 Distance, pace, time, laps, VO2 Max, calories burned, etc. The number of metrics that it tracks is probably more than most people will even care about.
 It buzzes if you want it to (or can be silenced if you prefer), has a color monitor is lighter and sleeker than some of Garmin’s earlier iterations.
 This is probably the one training tool that we would pick over any other tool simply because it allows you to measure progress and work towards goals.
 Race training, anyone?!